GC-public-projects/FloatingButton/README.md

 - called when onDestroy() is called.

 ##### private fun getLayoutParams(): WindowManager.LayoutParams
-Method taht return a WindowManager.LayoutParams object affected to params.
+Method that returns a "WindowManager.LayoutParams" object affected to params.
 It sets the properties that control the appearance, positioning, and behavior of the overlay.
-The params of WindowManager.LayoutParams(...) cannot be name as it is a Java and non kotlin method.
+The params of WindowManager.LayoutParams(...) between the braces cannot be named as it is a Java and non kotlin nested class.
+The class "LayoutParams" has an overloaded constructor, so many versions of it exist.
+We will use the version with these params here :

+###### width = WindowManager.LayoutParams.WRAP_CONTENT
+These constant specify that the width of the overlay should be just large enough to fit the content inside it.
+The overlay will not occupy more space than necessary.

+Other possible ways to setup the width :
+- raw value in pixels :  400 * resources.displayMetrics.density.toInt() ("dp" value transformed to pixel here)
+- MATCH_PARENT : match the size of the parent element

+###### 2. height
+Works the same way the width

+###### 3. window type = WindowManager.LayoutParams.TYPE_APPLICATION_OVERLAY
+TYPE_APPLICATION_OVERLAY is used for overlays that should appear on top of all other apps, but it requires the SYSTEM_ALERT_WINDOW permission on Android 8.0 (API level 26) and above.
+It is the only type that works with services and fit to work with ViewTreeLifecycleOwner

+Other possible "non deprecated" ways to setup the type :
+- TYPE_APPLICATION : the default window type that belongs the app
+- TYPE_APPLICATION_PANEL : Used to show dialogs/popups that appears above the main app.
+- TYPE_APPLICATION_ATTACHED_DIALOG : same than "APPLICATION_PANEL but belongs the state of a specific activity's main window"

+- 4. window flag =
+- 5. format =